AGREEMENT RENEWING AN ALLIANCE

 SAFETY ALLIANCE FOR EXCELLENCE (SAFE)

 The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Fort Lauderdale Area Office and the Safety Alliance for Excellence (SAFE) (henceforth "OSHA and SAFE" or the "Participants") continue to recognize the value of establishing a collaborative relationship to foster safer and more healthful American workplaces.
-To that end, OSHA and SAFE hereby renew the Alliance signed March 8, 2013, with a continued emphasis on providing SAFE members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers, by reducing and preventing exposures in the construction industry related to the four leading causes of fatalities; Falls, Electrical, Struck-By and Caught-In-Between and understanding the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
-In developing this Alliance, OSHA and SAFE recognize that OSHA's On-site Consultation partner, the University of South Florida, are an integral part of the OSHA national effort.
+To that end, OSHA and SAFE hereby renew the Alliance signed March 8, 2013, and renewed on March 11, 2015, with a continued emphasis on providing SAFE members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and to help them understand the rights and responsibilities of employers and workers under the Occupational Safety and Health Act (OSH Act).
+Through the Alliance, the organizations will continue to address construction industry hazards related to the four leading causes of fatalities; Falls, Electrical, Struck-By and Caught-In-Between.

 Raising Awareness of OSHA's Rulemaking and Enforcement Initiatives

 The Participants intend to work together to achieve the following goals related to raising awareness of OSHA's rulemaking and enforcement initiatives: